Rationally connected non-Fano type varieties: Introduction

 \section{Introduction}

 The log minimal model program (MMP) is one of the key notions in birational geometry.
 Finding when can we run the MMP for a pair $(X,D)$ ($D$-MMP) is one of the central subjects and is still being developed.
-If $X$ is a variety of Fano type then we can run the $D$-MMP on it for any effective divisor $D$ on $X$ \cite[Corollary 2.7]{PS}.
+If $X$ is a variety of Fano type then we can run the $D$-MMP on it for any divisor $D$ on $X$ \cite[Corollary~2.7]{PS}.
 We say that a normal projective variety $X$ is of Fano type if there is an effective $\mathds{Q}$-divisor $H$ on $X$ such that the pair $(X,H)$ is Kawamata log terminal and $-(K_X+H)$ is ample.
 Varieties of Fano type have been introduced by Shokurov and Prokhorov in \cite{PS}.
-The Fano type property is preserved under flips and contractions (\cite[Lemma~2.8]{PS}) therefore at any stage of the minimal model program on a variety of Fano type we have a Fano type variety.
+The Fano type property is preserved under flips and contractions (\cite[Lemma~2.8]{PS}).
+Thus if we run the MMP on a variety of Fano type, then on any stage we have a variety Fano type.
 In particular the result of running the MMP on a variety of Fano type is a variety of Fano type.
-Varieties of Fano type appear naturally as quotients of Fano varieties and as resolutions of singular Fano varieties.
+Varieties of Fano type appear naturally as quotients of Fano varieties by a finite group and as resolutions of some singular Fano varieties.

-It would be nice if we could say if in a given birational class there is a variety which behaves well under $D$-MMP for any effective divisor $D$.
+It would be nice if we could say if in a given birational class there is a variety which behaves well with respect to the $D$-MMP for any divisor $D$.
 For example a variety of Fano type.
 On the other hand it is known that varieties of Fano type are rationally connected \cite[Theorem~1]{Zh}.
-Therefore it is natural to ask if the converse is true.
-It is not even in dimension $2$, consider a blow up of $10$ points in general position on $\MP^2$, it is not a variety of Fano type.
-The following question however makes sense.
+Thus it is natural to ask if the converse is true.
+Even in dimension $2$ it is not: a blow up of $10$ points on $\mathds{P}^2$ in general position is not a variety of Fano type.
+We may broaden the converse statement, however.

 \begin{Quest}[{\cite[Question~5.2]{CG}}] Let $X$ be a rationally connected variety.
 Is $X$ birationally equivalent to a variety of Fano type? \end{Quest}